bethinkpl/bit-docs/laravel.md

 * I can set data in users session
 * I can introduce Authorization to my application - only logged in users can see the content
 * I can set Eloquent relations to fetch related data from DB
-* I can validate data provided by user to make sure the content is in the right shape
+* I can validate user input to make sure the incoming data is in the expected shape
 * I can limit permissions to introduce admin role
 * I can serve static assets like css and js to make user experience better